cjungmann/schemafw/userguide/Troubleshooting.md

 or calendar pages, there is only one result, and it's easy to find it.
 However, for merged pages with multiple group results, the target result may not be obvious.
-In these cases, the developer can help the framework identify the appropriate result by explicitely naming the result, as show in the example in the Solution above.
+In these cases, the developer can help the framework identify the appropriate result by explicitly naming the result, as show in the example in the Solution above.

+This error message will also be displayed if no result is found whose name matches the  *target_name* value.

 ## The update row name (xxx) does not match the result's row-name (XXX)